 \section{Magnetic Schr\"odinger operators}

 In this section we introduce the set up in which we are going to prove the Feynman-Kac-It\^{o} formula.
-While it is clear from earlier work how a magnetic Schr\"odinger operator should act, \cite{Ha,LL,Su,Mi}, it is a non-trivial problem to determine when a self-adjoint semi-bounded operator can be defined.
+While it is clear from earlier work how a magnetic Schr\"odinger operator should act \cite{Ha,LL,Mi,Su}, it is a non-trivial problem to determine when a self-adjoint semi-bounded operator can be defined.
 This starts with the problem that for general weighted graphs the formal operator does not necessarily map the compactly supported functions into $\ell^{2}$.
 Although the theory of quadratic forms provides a helpful tool, it raises the problem of determining whether the form, defined a priori on the compactly supported functions, is closable and semi-bounded from below.
 This, however, is a rather subtle issue which in general does not allow for a complete and applicable characterization.
 Here, we provide a rather general framework in which we give a sufficient condition (cf. Theorem~\ref{t:closable} below) for the general magnetic case, which, remarkably, even turns out to be necessary in the non-magnetic case.
-Interestingly, we will actually already use a Feynman-Kac-It\^o formula for potentials that are bounded below in order to derive the latter result.
+Interestingly, we will use a Feynman-Kac-It\^o formula for potentials that are bounded below in order to derive the latter result.

-After briefly reviewing the basic set up of weighted graph, we introduce the quadratic forms and the corresponding formal operators.
+After briefly reviewing the basic set up of weighted graphs, we introduce the matgnetic forms and the corresponding formal operators.
 Then, we give a sufficient criterion for closability and semi-boundedness of the forms.
 At the end, we discuss uniqueness of semi-bounded self-adjoint extensions/restrictions and present a result on semigroup convergence.